Native Butterfly Host Plants for the Willamette Valley

 Cedars (Western and Incense Cedar): Cedar Hairstreak

-Cinquefoil: Purplish Copper, Alpine Checkered Skipper
+Cinquefoil: Purplish Copper, Two-Banded Checkered Skipper

-Clovers: Orange Sulfur, Eastern Tailed Blue
+Clovers: Orange Sulfur, Eastern Tailed Blue, Gray Hairstreak, Persius Duskywing, Orange Sulfur

 Geum: Two-Banded Checkered Skipper